SonicOnSonic/SonicOnSonic.github.io/_posts/2025-06-06-learn-your-essency.md

 1- If you are profitable algo trader why bother to earn from a coin, why you just don't use it for yourself?

 {: .box-success}
 I do use a lot of different bots for myself for a lot of different markets.
 Just wanted make a difference.
 Since, I use algorithms to trade and don't execute my trades by myself, I had plenty of free time.
 Decided to level up memecoins, and enjoy with $S community.
 As I previously mentioned about terrarium experiment.
 Wanted to do one and just have fun

+{: .box-warning}
+2- What happens if your trade bot loses your trading capital?
+Then you no longer have profits generated to buy back & Burn SNC.

+{: .box-success}
+GREAT QUESTION !
+Thats what I expect people to come with.
+When market conditions change (in volatile or too slow conditions) it may stop performing profitable for a month.
+Backtests for last 3 years showed that it would averagely perform with 3-4% profit.
+And maximum equity drawdown seems 6% (If would use 20x leverage it could get liquidated)
+However, we use 3x leverage on SNC Trade Bot, which technically means it can lose 18% of its capital in a row.
+Also added a safety mechanism.
+So, capital doesn't decrease.
+If it doesn't increase balance for the month, it will not withdraw any money via API but will let trade bot turn back to its main capital.
+Past performance is not guarantee of future performance, because markets always change.
+If it becomes unprofitable, I’ll have to optimize its strategy and should do backtests/forwardtests as well.
+Once I see its profitable again, I would add another capital which I erased from my life and investing in project-meme budget.
+However, no worries about trade bot because it also has income from DeFi rewards on S dApps

+{: .box-warning}
+3- If marketcap reaches to a point where buy back & burn mechanism becomes less effective?

+{: .box-success}
+To reach this point, there is long way to go.
+According to estimate calculations this would happen once it passes 3M marketcap, however I still have plan for it.
+If we see this mechanism effecting price less and less, 15% of profits from Income sources will be re-used to grow its capital by itself Therefore increasing its incomes.

+{: .box-warning}
+4- Why should I trust you?

+{: .box-success}
+Because, I will be totally transparent and always co-operative.
+Even if it reaches point where we can't dream, instead of getting cocky I'll stay humble and always will answer any questions in your mind.
+You will always be able to reach me.

+{: .box-warning}
+5- What if I lose money trading SNC?

+{: .box-success}
+If you got me, I got you.
+Will create a relieve fund from incomes to cover losses of some traders atleast.
+I will go 10 steps to who comes 1 step towards me.

+{: .box-warning}
+6- I'm not sure to connect my wallet to sonicx.fun

+{: .box-success}
+Well, you can create 2nd wallet for trading tokens.
+You can deposit very little amount of $S and try that out, without any hesitation.